-[20] Under paragraph (1), a prohibition on conduct by an individual lawyer in paragraphs (a) through (ij) also applies to all lawyers associated in a firm with the personally prohibited lawyer.
+[20] Under paragraph (l), a prohibition on conduct by an individual lawyer in paragraphs (a) through (j) also applies to all lawyers associated in a firm with the personally prohibited lawyer.
 For example, one lawyer in a firm may not enter into a business transaction with a client of another member of the firm without complying with paragraph (a), even if the first lawyer is not personally involved in the representation of the client.
-The prohibitions set forth in paragraphs (j) and (k) are personal and are not applied to associated lawyers.
+The prohibition set forth in paragraph (k) is personal and is not applied to associated lawyers.